multirobot-use/mission_planner/README.md

 source scripts/shell_additions.sh
 ```

-Now we can launch the simulation using tmuxinator:
+Now you can launch the simulation using `tmuxinator`:

 ```bash
 ./scripts/launch_matlab_ros_connection.sh